maclong9/next-starter/README.md

 ## Database

-The project uses Drizzle ORM with PostgreSQL:
+The project uses Drizzle ORM with PostgreSQL, specifically with Vercel Postgres:

 1. Database schema is defined in `src/lib/db/schema/auth.ts`.
 2. Run migrations with: